albertwujj/albertwujj.github.io/_posts/2019-05-18-Towards-proving-the-infinite-potential-of-humans-2.md

 If it's important, it'll come back to you.

-Save the world/e.g. enlighten everyone
+Save the world/e.g. free everyone.

+In order to train an RL agent, you must think like one.

 Learning should not be discrete.
 It should be infinitesimally small in the limit

-Everyone has the natural intuition for saving the world
+Everyone has the natural intuition for saving the world.